hauleth/hauleth/content/post/beam-process-memory-usage.md

 Even then we build list of all PIDs.

 Here I can also go back to the "second problem* I have mentioned above.
-`Task.await_many/1` *also construct a list*. it's list of return value from all the processes in the list, so not only we constructed list for the tasks' PIDs, we also constructed list of return values (which will be `:ok` for all processes as it's what `:timer.sleep/1` returns), and immediately discarded all of that.
+`Task.await_many/1` *also construct a list*.
+It is list of return value from all the processes in the list.
+So not only we constructed list for the tasks' PIDs, we also constructed list of return values (which will be `:ok` for all processes as it's what `:timer.sleep/1` returns), and immediately discarded all of that.